hamza-mughees/Sansa-and-XOR/README.md

 ## Solution Explained

 At first, this problem seems a little daunting.
-However, after a deeper observation, and a little bit of trial & error, it comes out to be the total opposite.
+However, after a deeper analysation, and a little bit of trial & error, it comes out to be the total opposite.

 Lets analyse a sample input.
 Lets take ***arr = [2, 3, 4, 5]***.